AI-Hypercomputer/maxtext/README.md

 Although there are several steps below, most are for the initial setup.
 Once setup you can continually make changes to your code and re-run your code with only step 5.

 1. Choose a directory on your runner machine to develop and clone MaxText into.
 The runner machine can either be a TPUVM or not, but it cannot be one of the workers.
-If your runner machine is a TPUVM, it needs service account roles that grant it permission to create queued resources and ssh into them, such as the TPU ADMIN role.Clone MaxText, and cd into the root of the repo.
+If your runner machine is a TPUVM, it needs service account roles that grant it permission to create queued resources and ssh into them, such as the `TPU ADMIN` role.
+Clone MaxText, and cd into the root of the repo.

 2. Set your project, zone, and ssh keys.